-In measuring social exclusion using the latest 2015 data we found that 44% of Indigenous Australians experience social exclusion, compared to 22% of all Australians.
+In measuring social exclusion using the latest 2016 data we found that 49% of Indigenous Australians experience social exclusion, compared with 26% of all Australians.

 It is important to note that the data source for the social exclusion monitor, the Household, Income and Labour Dynamics in Australia (HILDA) Survey, does not include people living in sparsely populated or remote areas.

 In the graph below, the ‘all social exclusion’ line shows the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
 Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2018'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
 This page was updated using analysis of Wave 16 of the HILDA Survey in December 2018.